1916 United States presidential election: Other candidates

-The twelfth Prohibition National Convention assembled in Saint Paul, Minnesota on July 19.
-Before the convention a number of figures were considered potential nominees for the presidency, among them former Democratic presidential nominee William Jennings Bryan, former Governor of New York William Sulzer, former Governor of Massachusetts Eugene Foss, former Governor of Indiana Frank Hanly, former General Nelson Miles, and former Alabama Congressman Richmond Hobson; Sulzer and Hanly ultimately were the only two to actively campaign for the nomination.
+The twelfth Prohibition National Convention assembled in Saint Paul, Minnesota, on July 19.
+Before the convention a number of figures were considered potential nominees for the presidency, among them former Democratic presidential nominee William Jennings Bryan, former governor of New York William Sulzer, former governor of Massachusetts Eugene Foss, former governor of Indiana Frank Hanly, former general Nelson Miles, and former Alabama Congressman Richmond Hobson; Sulzer and Hanly ultimately were the only two to actively campaign for the nomination.
 It was generally recognized early on that Hanly's nomination was favored with a supporter of his, Robert Patton, being named as permanent chairman of the convention.
 This culminated with the adoption of much of his program into the Party platform and his own nomination for the presidency, Hanly receiving 440 votes to Sulzer's 181.
 Ira Landrith, a Presbyterian minister from Tennessee and member of the Flying Squadron of America was nominated for the vice presidency after other names were withdrawn from contention before the first ballot.

 World War as an issue

-The campaign took place against a background dominated by a huge bloody World War in Europe.
+The campaign took place against a background dominated by World War I in Europe.
 The U.S. was officially neutral, but public opinion tended to favor Britain and therefore the Allied cause led by Great Britain, France and Russia against the German Empire and Austria-Hungary.
 Americans were troubled by the harsh treatment of Belgian civilians by the German Army and the militaristic character of the German monarchy.
-The large communities of German Americans and Irish Americans were strongly against helping Britain.
+Conversely, large communities of German Americans and Irish Americans were strongly against helping Britain.

-Most American voters wanted to avoid involvement in the war and preferred to continue a policy of neutrality.
+Despite pro-Entente sentiment, most American voters wanted to avoid involvement in the war and preferred to continue a policy of neutrality.
 Wilson's campaign used the popular slogans "He kept us out of war" and "America First" to appeal to those voters who wanted to avoid a war in Europe or with Mexico.
 Hughes criticized Wilson for not taking the "necessary preparations" to face a conflict.
 In 1915–1917 Theodore Roosevelt was the leading proponent of America entering the war on the side of Great Britain.
 He campaigned for the Republican ticket on the argument that the United States had a moral obligation to support the Allies and that neutrality, as President Wilson was promising, was both cowardly and dangerous.
 In October, 1916, Roosevelt lashed out: President Wilson's ignoble shirking of responsibility has been clothed in an utterly misleading phrase, the phrase of a coward, He kept us out of war.
 In actual reality, war has been creeping nearer and nearer... and we face it without policy, plan, purpose or preparation.